Uzurch1k/Uzurch1k/README.md

 ## About Me:

-- 💻 I'm a young and enthusiastic frontend developer with a solid foundation in web development and a genuine love for creating captivating user-friendly interfaces.
-- 💻 I'm skilled in HTML5, CSS3 and JavaScript.
-- 💻 I have an ability to easily turn design layouts into dynamic and interactive web applications.
-- 💻 My time working alongside teams has taught me how to do well in collaborative environments, adapt to new technologies, and play a meaningful role throughout the entire software development process.
+I am a young and ambitious frontend developer with a strong foundation in web development and a passion for creating user-friendly and efficient interfaces.
+I am skilled in HTML5, CSS3, JavaScript, and React, and I am capable of turning design layouts into dynamic web applications.
+My experience working in teams has taught me to collaborate effectively, quickly adapt to new technologies, and take responsibility within the software development process.

+Since March 2024, I have been working as a freelance Frontend Developer, successfully completing at least 15 commercial projects.
+One of my strongest qualities is my attention to detail: I am a perfectionist by nature and always strive for order, both in my code and in the overall appearance of the project.

-- 💻 I'm dedicated to using my technical skills in frontend development to help bring innovative projects to life.
+I am dedicated to my craft and committed to using my skills to bring innovative ideas to life.
+I am open to new job opportunities, collaborations, and professional connections.

 ---